KyungheeRhyu/UtilityDirection/README.md

 After the script is run, the output feature class can be found in the same geodatabase as the input feature class but will have the wkid appended to it e.g. 'input_feature_class_2277'

+## Post-Processing

+After the script has been run, the following are recommended:

+1. Spot-checks of the direction values - check a few locations to ensure that the correct bearing and text direction are found in the respective fields.
+This can be done using a version of the sanitary sewer lines data styled with direction arrows.
+Though manual intervention has not been needed for the direction values so far, some of the results should still be checked.
+2. Population of the original material field ('PIPE_TYPE' field in the original run of the script) based on the values in the new fields - as of June 5, 2025, this is not done in the script though it may be incorporated later after manual population.
+In order to avoid issues with modifying an existing domain, it may be necessary to export the feature class produced by the script to a separate (new) geodatabase before attempting to edit the original material field.
+Note: all SQL statements below are to be used in the SQL option of 'Select by Attributes' in ArcGIS Pro

+- Select those where PIPE_TYPE should be updated where From_Material and To_Material match (cases of known material of segments on both sides of a segment with unknown material) : (PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND From_Material = To_Material
+- With 'Calculate Field', set Material_Source equal to ‘Adjacency’ for the selected records
+- (PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'Unknown'
+- With Calculate Field, set PIPE_TYPE equal to 0
+- (PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'Ductile Iron'
+- With Calculate Field, set PIPE_TYPE equal to 4
+- (PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'Cast Iron'
+- With Calculate Field, set PIPE_TYPE equal to 3

+TODO - finish editing/formatting section below
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'PVC' - selects 123 records - with Calculate Field, set PIPE_TYPE equal to 1
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'RCP' - selects 2 records - with Calculate Field, set PIPE_TYPE equal to 2
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'VCP' - selects 16 records - with Calculate Field, set PIPE_TYPE equal to 5
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND (From_Material = To_Material) AND From_Material = 'R.C.C.P' - selects 0 records - no action
+Select those where PIPE_TYPE should be updated where either From_Material or To_Material is not null and the other (From_Material or To_Material) is null (similar to a dead-end situation but flow is away from a starting point) - finish this
+Select records where segment with unknown material is adjacent only to a single segment with known material (similar to a dead-end situation but flow is away from a starting point) - select where:
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'R.C.C.P' OR To_Material = 'R.C.C.P') - selects 3 records -  with Calculate Field, set PIPE_TYPE equal to 6
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'VCP' OR To_Material = 'VCP') - selected 62 records - with Calculate Field, set PIPE_TYPE equal to 5
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'RCP' OR To_Material = 'RCP') - selected 15 records - with Calculate Field, set PIPE_TYPE equal to 2
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'PVC' OR To_Material = 'PVC') - selected 216 records - with Calculate Field, set PIPE_TYPE equal to 1
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'Cast Iron' OR To_Material = 'Cast Iron') - selected 2 records - with Calculate Field, set PIPE_TYPE equal to 3
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'Ductile Iron' OR To_Material = 'Ductile Iron') - selected 1 record - with Calculate Field, set PIPE_TYPE equal to 4
+(PIPE_TYPE IS NULL Or PIPE_TYPE = 0) AND ((From_Material IS NULL AND To_Material IS NOT null) OR (To_Material IS NULL AND From_Material IS NOT null)) AND (From_Material = 'Unknown' OR To_Material = 'Unknown') - selected 595 records - with Calculate Field, set PIPE_TYPE equal to 0
+Can then:
+re-run PIPE_TYPE portion of script with input feature class being the modified feature class (the feature class after the steps above have been taken)
+Repeat the steps above on the output of the run of the script